snjakhar/Fab-India-Project/README.md

 First you have to Visit on the `Home Page`.
 There you have to click on `Furniture` After that furniute page will open where you can click on `First Slideshow Images`.
-Then you will find bedromm section with different Products.
+Then you will find bedroom section with different Products.
 Now you can click on `Any Furniture Item` and add to cart using `Add to cart button`.
 After that you can also add `coupon code` correct coupon code is `fab30` Then fill address detail and move forward to payment page.